Tuscan GP Qualifying: Lewis Hamilton claims Mugello pole from Valtteri Bottas

 "Valtteri did a great job pushing me, but I'm really, really happy [to be on pole]."

-Mercedes have now claimed seven front-row lockouts in a row, two adrift of their own F1 record, but Verstappen and Red Bull's presence and pace could make for a more challenging Sunday afternoon, with the RB16 generally stronger over a race distance.
+Mercedes have now claimed seven front-row lockouts in succession, two adrift of their own F1 record, but Verstappen and Red Bull's presence and pace could make for a more challenging Sunday afternoon, with the RB16 generally stronger over a race distance than a single lap.

 "I think overall this weekend has been really promising, we have bounced back well from Monza," said Verstappen.
 "To be third in qualifying, we can be very happy with that."